appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/cd-with-github-actions.md

 </dd>

-5. For the [bearer token](https://oauth.net/2/bearer-tokens/), it is recommended that you create secrets or secure variables instead of directly adding them to the repository.
+4. Open your Appsmith application and then select **Git Settings** located on the left side of the bottom bar.

+5. Click on the **Continuous Delivery** tab.

+6. Select the branch where you want to implement continuous delivery.
+For example, the `master` branch or any `feature` branch.

+7. Copy the provided endpoints and paste them into your CI/CD pipeline configuration.
+Replace the `curl` command with the command provided by Appsmith(as mentioned in step 3).

+5. Generate a bearer token for authenticating requests to the provided endpoint.
+Save this token for future reference.

 <dd>

+ For the [bearer token](https://oauth.net/2/bearer-tokens/), it is recommended that you create secrets or secure variables instead of directly adding them to the repository.

 *Example:* You can use GitHub Secrets, where you can securely add your token in the repository's **Secrets and Variables** settings.
 In the `deploy-appsmith.yaml` file, replace the `Authorization: Bearer <bearer token>` with `Authorization: Bearer ${{ secrets.APPSMITH_CD_KEY }}`